Subscribe to receive updates on Dada Mail:

 A Public Discussion List

 In many ways, a public discussion list is far easier to work with than a simple announce-only mailing list.
-In a discussion list, everyone that's subscribed to your list may send a message to the List Email and anyone else that's subscribed will receive it, reply to it and start perhaps, a long and engaging discussion.
+In a discussion list, everyone that's subscribed to your mailing list may send a message to the List Email and anyone else that's subscribed will receive it, reply to it and start perhaps, a long and engaging discussion.

 The same advice should be given for public discussion lists, as is given for public announce-only lists: only have subscribers added via a Close-Loop Opt-in system and if you subscribe a person yourself, only do so with some sort of written or verbal confirmation and let them know, via email, afterwards.